December 15, 2020

-In addition to being a time of celebration and joy, the holiday season can also be a time of increased stress, weight gain and debt.
-And that’s not good for your heart.
+In addition to being a time of celebration and joy, the holiday season can also be a time of increased stress, weight gain and debt--especially this year as families face challenges of the COVID-19 pandemic.
+All of this is not good for your heart.

 Numerous studies in the Journal of the American Heart Association have linked mental stress, which usually increases during the holidays, with an increased risk of cardiovascular disease and heart rhythm abnormalities.
 Stress can also increase your risk for high blood pressure, which, if left untreated, can damage your heart and kidneys as well as cause a stroke.